devfolioco/supabald-jesse/README.md

 # Onchain Summer Jesse Campaign

-This repository contains the website for the "Let's get Jesse Bald" campaign by devfolio for the [OnChain Summer Hackathon](https://onchain-summer.devfolio.co/)
+This repository contains the website and frame for the "Let's get Jesse Bald" campaign by devfolio for the [Onchain Summer Buildathon](https://onchain-summer.devfolio.co/)

 Deployed at https://letsgetjessebald.com/